CosmWasm/docs-old/docs/name-service/schema.md

 First remove the `state.json` mention as we will not define json for out state.
 Then we must generate json for the `ResolveRecordResponse` type.
 To do this we must first import the correct type then exchange it for the `CountResponse`.

-These generated json files are currently only used for visualizing what the types are for the contract.
-In the future these will be used for clients.

 The body of your main function should look like so: